Snails as food: Modern Age

-Pope Pius V, who was an avid eater of snails, decided that they had to be considered as fish to continue eating them during Lent, exclaiming: Estote pisces in aeternum! ('you will be fish forever!').
+Pope Pius V, who was an avid eater of snails, decided that they had to be considered as fish to continue eating them during Lent, exclaiming: Estote pisces in aeternum! ("you will be fish forever!").
 In Spain, the custom continued to have continuity as can be seen in the gastronomic literature of that time.
-In the Libro del arte de cozina by Diego Granado –head chef of the Spanish royal household–, a section was dedicated to the snail, explaining its biological characteristics, how to clean it and various recipes on how to cook it, fry it, etc. Curiously, this book was published in 1614 in Lérida, a city in western Catalonia famous for its culinary tradition of the snail.
+In the Libro del arte de cozina by Diego Granado, head chef of the Spanish royal household, a section was dedicated to the snail, explaining its biological characteristics, how to clean it, and various recipes on how to cook it, fry it, etc. This book was published in 1614 in Lleida, a city in western Catalonia famous for its culinary tradition of the snail.

+In the stricter Orthodox Church tradition of fasting, snails are still considered fully Lenten, being invertebrates, and are historically and presently popular.

 Species

-Not all land snails are edible since many are too small–not worthwhile to prepare and cook–and the palatability of the flesh varies among the species.
+Not all land snails are edible since many are too small—not worthwhile to prepare and cook—and the palatability of the flesh varies among species.